dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 - And again, basically one template per full view

-How to hande children (sub items)?
+How to handle children (sub items)?

-- render directly in the template - the data is usally already there
+- render directly in the template - the data is usually already there
 - use `{{ render( controller( 'ez_content:viewLocation', {'locationId': child.id, 'viewType': 'line'} )) }}`

 When to use ESI?